empicano/aiomqtt/README.md

 async def main():
-    # wait for messages in (unawaited) asyncio task
+    # Wait for messages in (unawaited) asyncio task
     loop = asyncio.get_event_loop()
     task = loop.create_task(listen())
-    # this will still run!
+    # This will still run!
     print("Magic!")
-    # if you don't await the task here the program will simply finish.
+    # If you don't await the task here the program will simply finish.
-    # however, if you're using an async web framework you usually don't have to await
+    # However, if you're using an async web framework you usually don't have to await
     # the task, as the framework runs in an endless loop.
     await task